 - Responsible use of information by accurately following an academic citation style

-Entries will be evaluated by a panel of Northwest librarians and professors.
+Entries will be evaluated by a panel of Northwest professors and librarians.

 - your research paper

 - max.
-50 word abstract (summary) of your paper/project (docx)
+50 word abstract (summary) of your paper/project (TITLE.docx)

 - completed copyright release form

-- Ask your professor to send an e-mail to Carolyn Johnson verifying that you wrote the paper/project for her/his course offered during any 2014 trimester.
+- Ask your professor to send a separate e-mail to Verification for Research Award confirming you wrote the paper/project for her/his course offered during a 2015 trimester.